ejmastnak/ejmastnak.github.io/notes/arch/basics/caps2esc.md

 # Remap Caps Lock to Escape and Control

-**Goal:** make the Caps Lock key act like the Escape key when pressed along and act like the Control key when pressed in combination with other keys.
+**Goal:** make the Caps Lock key act like the Escape key when pressed alone and act like the Control key when pressed in combination with other keys.

 **Motivation:** pleasant and ergonomic access system-wide to the very useful escape and control keys and a better Vim or Emacs experience.